Reading

 “But the LORD God called to the man …”

-It is Adam that God created first, then Eve.
+It is Adam God created first, then Eve.
 God’s word tells us that the husband is the head of the household as Christ is the head of the church.

 God speaks first with Adam.
 Then Eve.

-We see wrong decision-making again in blame-shifting.
+At this point we see wrong decision-making again, blame-shifting.

 Adam blames Eve.
 Eve blames the serpent.